 ]]>

 There are four ships at your disposal (the standard mining ship, sturdy freighter, speedy phase ship, and mighty military ship), with three of them unlocked after completing specific objectives.
-Each ship comes equipped with a unique ability and stats across three categories; speed, firepower, and health.
+Each ship comes equipped with a unique ability and stats across three categories: speed, firepower, and health.
 For example, the mining ship excels quite well in firepower and speed but is not the toughest.
-However, the unique power ensures that it is more than capable of getting through the entire game.
+However, its unique power ensures that it is more than capable of getting through the entire game.
 Using a tractor beam, it can pull necessary scraps towards your ship.
 The freighter forgoes the tractor beam and, instead, stores scrap in its hull.
 Not to mention, all of your stored scraps can fire upon enemy ships, boosting the inferior firepower from this ship.
 My favorite, the military ship, activates auxiliary thrusters to smash through enemies and bits, which comes in handy when you find yourself in some suffocating predicaments.

 There are only six main locations in the story; however, the game does track high scores across all three difficulties: normal, hard, and expert.
 The standard difficulty serves as an introduction to the game, perfect for newcomers, but it is relatively easy to survive once you've mastered the core mechanics.
-As you progress to the next tier, enemies gain more health, and the scrolling speed is increased, further decreasing the amount of time you have to get through the Bitwall.
+As you progress to the next tier, enemies gain more health, and the scrolling speed increases, further decreasing the amount of time you have to get through the Bitwall.
 Expert, which has much more frantic pacing, was designed for multiplayer and shouldn't be attempted until you've completed the story on a lower difficulty.

 An endless wave-based mode is unlocked as you progress through the narrative.
-Going far enough in this mode, reaching threat level six unlocks the phase ship.
-But, if you want to focus almost entirely on the game's puzzle aspect, the puzzle mode features twenty-five puzzles across five different categories.
+Going far enough in this mode, reaching threat level six, unlocks the phase ship.
+But if you want to focus almost entirely on the game's puzzle aspect, the puzzle mode features twenty-five puzzles across five different categories.
 The basic one starts with simple color matching set across a single screen.
 Nothing fancy, but you'll need to think at least a couple of moves ahead to plan out the tiles' alignment.
-The rapid-fire puzzles were my favorite, manipulating the floating scrap placements to quickly fire multiple scraps one after another, ensuring they stack together to knock out various colors of the bitwall before disappearing.
+The rapid-fire puzzles were my favorite, manipulating the floating scrap placements to quickly fire multiple scraps one after another, ensuring they stack together to knock out various colors of the Bitwall before disappearing.

 Galacide is an intriguing and unique take on the side-scrolling shooter genre.
 The addition of match-3 tile puzzle mechanics keeps you engaged and forces you to be mindful of your position onscreen.
-The expert difficulty proved too much while playing alone, but I had a blast with four of us frantically trying to survive amongst the chaos.
+The expert difficulty proved too much while playing alone, but I had a blast with four of us frantically trying to survive among the chaos.

-Endzone: A World Apart is a post-apocalyptic world builder's dream.
+]]>Endzone: A World Apart is a post-apocalyptic world builder's dream.
 Think Civilization or The Guild meets Fallout.
 As survivors of the nuclear wastes, you're tasked with bringing your little group together and driving them to survive in the new, harsh landscape.

 I readily admit I played the tutorial and still felt very overwhelmed even after a few hours.
 I'm not saying that's an issue; the vast set of options and opportunities within the game to manage a thriving settlement is fantastic.
 However: There's just so much shit in this game.
 That is honestly the best way for me to put this.
 It was somewhere during the third hour of the tutorial when I realized I had no clue just how deep this game ran in terms of mechanics.
 You end up creating chains upon chains of buildings and resources that rely on one another, eventually allowing you to produce things like electricity and other wonderful improvements that help manage the happiness of your encampment.
 But, for example, you need scrap to produce metal to build tools to make your citizens more productive, but to ensure they use those tools optimally, you need schools (or advanced schools and teachers to teach them).
 It's a balancing act, especially when you start tossing in need for specific housing types to maintain or stagnate population growth on top of keeping a wide variety of foodstuffs for them.